valdisdot/Skeleton/README.md

 }
 ``````

 `label` - represents a label.
-It can be used as description for an element which doesn't have a label text like `textArea`.
+It can be used as description for an element which doesn't have labels like `textArea`.

 ``````
 {